Pluteus cervinus Fawn Pluteus Shipley Country Park,

 Cap, 4-6 cm high, forked, slim and vertical slim branches.
 Pale

 yellow.
-In grass near mixed broad-leaved trees.
-Not edible
+In grass near mixed broad-leaved trees

 Elvaston Castle, Derbyshire (September 2008)